talexandru1987/event-finder/README.md

 # Conclusion

 To conclude, this was a very fun and challenging project.
 We successfully load a variety of event cards for a given location.
 A preferred event can be saved.

-~ Abdilatif, Alex, Gurmanpreet, Jinyi and Sophia!
+Bringing in the Web API, rather than just seeding the database ourselves, bought its own challenges which we faced successfully!

 # Contact